MicrosoftDocs/entra-docs/docs/fundamentals/try-microsoft-entra-suite.md

 1. Block a group from accessing websites based on FQDN
 1. Allow a user to access a blocked website

-To view the complete how-to guide, see [Utilize Internet Access provisions](~/architecture/sse-deployment-guide-internet-access.md).
+To view the complete how-to guide, see [Deployment guide for Microsoft Entra Internet Access](~/architecture/sse-deployment-guide-internet-access.md).

-### Step 4: Enable Private Access gateways
+### Step 4: Enable private access gateways

 Microsoft Entra Private Access converges network and identity access controls so you can secure access to any app or resource from any location, device, or identity.
 It enables and orchestrates access policy management for employees, business partners, and digital workloads.